miklevin/MikeLev.in/index.md

 <img alt="Mike Levin and Bill Nye The Science Guy at PCMag" src="/assets/images/mike-levin-and-bill-nye-the-science-guy-at-pcmag.jpg" width="180vw" style="padding: 7px 10px 2px 0; float: left; height: auto">
 Hey folks, I'm an SEO who writes ***for*** AI, but not ***with AI***, keeping my mind sharp and those muscles from atrophying.
+My name is my website and it reads the same upside down.

 I've replaced WordPress and all the rest of that nonsense with a single text-file and chop it to pieces with [YAMLchop](https://github.com/miklevin/yamlchop).
 I hit on some fundamental truths about the web and SEO that I think are going to be important in the future, and I'm trying to get them out there.